Curriculum Intent Statement

 We hope that this overview has provided insight into how we structure our wider curriculum offer (intent), how we implement it (implementation) and how we measure impact (assessment).

 Roles and Responsibilities

-The Headteacher takes overall responsibility for the curriculum.
+The Headteacher takes overall responsibility for the curriculum, working with a Curriculum Leader.
 Subject Leaders monitor their particular subject to ensure that it is implemented consistently and effectively in line with the agreed policies.
 Consultation relating to the curriculum is facilitated from parents through newsletters and questionnaires, from children through pupil discussions and questionnaires, class discussion and the school council, and from staff and governors at regular meetings

 Assessment, Recording, Monitoring and Evaluation

 Short and medium term assessment is the responsibility of the class teacher and is in line with the assessment policy.
 However, teachers will use informal assessment and observation on a daily basis to determine what children can do independently and therefore plan next steps for learning.
 Formative assessments take many different forms and are reflected in the pupil’s books/work in the detailed marking and provision of constructive feedback.
 Feedback follows the school’s policy and identifies areas for children to improve giving focused challenges and expecting children to take ownership of their learning and respond and reflect in order to improve.
 Summative assessments support teacher assessments in the core subjects and children are presented with these in a relaxed format so as to cause minimal anxiety for pupils.
 These are used to help prepare children though the year groups for the end of key stage testing as our statutory duty.